Things To Do In Battambang — from Architecture Tours to Exploring Temples without Crowds

 The 30-day visa currently costs US$30 for tourist visas and US$35 ordinary/business visas.
 You can organise an e-visa in advance though processing fees make these slightly more expensive.
 Once you have the visa continue through Cambodian Immigration to have your passport/visa stamped.

 From there, you can hop on a free government shuttle bus to Poipet’s main bus terminal (10 mins away) for a bus/mini-van/shared taxi ($4-5) to Battambang or have your hotel organise a car and driver (US$20) to meet you.
 Drivers also hang out near the roundabout after Immigration and take their chances.
 We have found drivers this way on numerous occasions.

-During the wet season when water levels are high you can also take a boat (departing at 7am, $25, 6-10 hours) between Siem Reap and Battambang, however, this is a love it or hate it experience.
+During the wet season and early dry season when water levels are high you can also take a boat (departing at 7am, $25, 6-10 hours) between Siem Reap and Battambang, however, this is a love it or hate it experience.
 Those who enjoy it like to sit on the roof with a good book if the weather is fine and soak up the sunshine and breezes and take in river life.
-Those who hate it complain of unsafe boats, cramped seating, little luggage space, boredom, and, if they get a boat with inward facing seats, a pain in the neck from turning to look out.
+Those who hate it complain of unsafe boats, cramped seating, little luggage space, and boredom.